daklab/tiger/README.md

 Our `Dockerfile` utilizes this image to create our Docker container, which also depends on the python packages listed in `requirements.txt`.

-Our code utilizes some [open source](https://github.com/yandexdataschool/roc_comparison/) code for our ROC analysis.
+Our repository contains two submodules:
-We include their code and license in the `roc_comparison` directory.
+- [Open source code](https://github.com/yandexdataschool/roc_comparison/) for ROC analysis.
+We submodule their code and license in the `roc_comparison` directory.
+- [Our hugging face code](https://huggingface.co/spaces/Knowles-Lab/tiger) has saved model weights and a script to generate predictions locally.
+We submodule this code in the `hugging-face` directory.
+When cloning are repository be sure to use the `--recursive option' `` git clone --recursive git@github.com:daklab/tiger.git ``

 ### Repository Overview